canonical/ubuntu-security-documentation/security-features/privilege-restriction/cgroups.rst

 To understand more about cgroups and how they work, see `the kernel documentation <https://www.kernel.org/doc/html/latest/admin-guide/cgroup-v2.html>`_.

-The Role of cgroups in System Stability and Security
+The role of cgroups in system stability and security
 ----------------------------------------------------

 While often seen as a resource management tool, cgroups are a critical component of system security and stability because they prevent misuse of system resources, enable containerization and management of system services.

-Preventing Resource Exhaustion
+Preventing resource exhaustion
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The primary security benefit of cgroups is their ability to prevent any single process or service from monopolizing system resources.
 A buggy application with a memory leak or a compromised service